migueljh/gourmet-gps-web/README.md

 1. Mapbox: with this API I'm getting location data
    <https://www.mapbox.com/>

-2. Yelp Fusion: with this API I am getting all the restaurants near the selected location, this API also provides me with reviews from customers that have visited these restaurants (max 3)
+2. Yelp Fusion: with this API I am getting all the restaurants near the selected location, this API also provides me with reviews from customers that have visited these restaurants (maximum 3)
    <https://fusion.yelp.com/>

 To be able to use the Yelp Fusion API in the frontend of this project I had to create a small server that is deployed in <https://render.com/> and here you can take a look at the code <https://github.com/migueljh/gourmet-gps-service>